taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 # leanpub-end-insert
 ~~~~~~~~

 Now the components will re-render once you archive a story, because the state in the Redux store updates and the subscription will run to render again the whole component tree.
+In addition, you render the component only once when the application starts.
 Congratulations, you dispatched your first action, selected derived properties from the state and updated your component tree by subscribing it to the Redux store.
 That took longer as expected, didn't it?
 However, now most of the Redux and React infrastructure is in place to be more efficient when introducing new features.
+You can find this part of the chapter in [the GitHub repository](https://github.com/rwieruch/taming-the-state-hn-app/tree/286c04354fcab639ebd60ac2430ad939ce107365).

-### Part 12: First Middleware
+### Part 10: First Middleware

-In this chapter you will introduce your first middleware to the Redux store.
+In this part, you will introduce your first middleware to the Redux store.
 In a scaling application it becomes often a problem to track state updates.
 Often you don't notice when an action is dispatched, because too many actions get involved and a bunch of them might get triggered implictly.
 Therefore you can use the [redux-logger](https://github.com/evgenyrodionov/redux-logger) middleware in your Redux store to `console.log()` every action, the previous state and the next state, automatically to your developers console when dispatching an action.
 First, you have to install the neat middleware library.

 {title="Command Line",lang="text"}
 ~~~~~~~~